Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Have trouble remembering to floss?
 Set a reminder on your phone or do it while watching tv so it doesn’t feel like much of a chore.

 In general, our dentists recommend that you avoid smoking for your overall health.
-It is especially vital to abstain from this habit when you have dental implants as smoking can interfere with the healing process following surgery.
+It is especially vital to abstain from this habit once the dental implant procedure has begun as smoking can interfere with the healing process following surgery.

 Dental implants take about 6 months to heal fully so smoking during this sensitive time can be damaging.
 For the sake of your teeth, gums, and body, we urge you to refrain from smoking if possible.